-Budding birdwatchers and serious ornithologists head to this national park to catch sight of the vast numbers of birds found in the area.
+Budding birdwatchers and serious ornithologists head to this national park to catch sight of the vast numbers of rare birds found in the area.

 Spending the night sleeping

-under the stars is one of
+under the stars for one of

 life’s greatest rewards!

 Be prepared to pitch a tent or roll out a swag to enjoy this remote haven.
-There are no ‘creature comforts’ here in the outback.
+There are no ‘creature comforts’ out here in the outback.